 Nothing can prepare you for the sudden loss of a loved one.
-Attorney Randall “Randy” Sevenish of Sevenish Law Firm, P.C., learned this with the sudden loss of his inseparable younger brother, Ralph, while he was stationed in California while on active-duty with the United States Air Force.
+Wrongful death attorney Randall “Randy” Sevenish of Sevenish Law Firm, P.C., learned this with the sudden loss of his inseparable younger brother, Ralph, while he was stationed in California while on active-duty with the United States Air Force.

 In addition to emotional devastation, you and your family may also face overwhelming pressures brought on by medical bills, funeral expenses and the loss of your loved one’s financial support.
 This is a chaotic, challenging and confusing time for the surviving family.
 Serious legal mistakes can be made during this time of tragedy.

 You do not have to face these challenges alone.
 The Sevenish Law Firm, P.C., can help.
 If another person’s negligent or otherwise wrongful conduct caused the death, we can pursue a wrongful death claim on your behalf.
 While you focus on getting through this difficult time in your life, we will focus on seeking answers about your loved one’s death and the compensation you deserve.

 Contact us today to learn more.
 We can provide a free consultation and share the insights we have gained through nearly three decades of helping the families of wrongful death victims throughout Indianapolis and the state of Indiana.

 Under Indiana law, the ability to bring a wrongful death claim generally will depend on whether the victim was an adult or child.

 If the victim was an adult, the claim must be brought by a “personal representative.”
 This is a person who stands in the place of the victim’s estate and his or her surviving beneficiaries or heirs, including: